top of page

 VICE PRESIDENT OF STUDENT ENGAGEMENT

-Hi, my name is Vanessa and I am BES’s Engagement Vice President for 2025.
+Hi, my name is Grace and I am BES’s Engagement Vice President for 2026.
+I am currently in my 4th year of Bachelor of Engineering (Honours) (Biomedical) and Bachelor of Commerce (Finance).
 My role is to host fun events that foster connection between students in the biomedical engineering community!
-With the help of my Engagement team, I plan and run exciting events like the Fresher Welcome, Quiz Night, and BES’s PROSH campaign!
+With the help of my Engagement team, I plan and run exciting events like BES’s PROSH campaign, our Quiz Night, and I’m hoping to start a social sports team to get more people involved in BES and encourage an active lifestyle, especially since engineering can be pretty stressful.

 VICE PRESIDENT OF DEVELOPMENT

-Hi, my name is Chloe, and I am the Vice President of Development for 2025!
-In this role, I lead a team to design and run workshops that enhance the academic and technical skills of biomedical engineering students.
-My goal is to provide hands-on learning experiences that bridge the gap between theory and industry applications.
-Keep an eye out for our CAD, 3D printing, and embedded systems workshops this year, as well as our study nights!
+Hi, my name is Jeremy and I will be your 2026 Vice President of Development of BES.
+In this role, I lead a team to design and run workshops that enhance your technical skills to best prepare you for your exciting biomedical engineering career.
+My goal is to take what I have learnt from my degree and internships and provide students with the stepping stones to their success.
+Keep an eye out for our CAD and Biosensor workshops, year-long wheelchair project and study nights!

 Timothy Lau